MarkMLl/TREE-META/README.md

 Despite indicating here and on the Wikipedia talk page https://en.wikipedia.org/wiki/Talk:TREE-META#Example_implementation_sources that I intended to republish the files, and attempting to contact the author via his only other project on Github (which is empty), I have received no indication of an objection.

 I have applied GPL v3 to this repository, since I believe that it is the best way to protect the original author's rights.
 If anybody can "show cause" that this is inappropriate, please raise it as an issue.

-MarkMLl
+Share and enjoy.
+MarkMLl.

 ## Description